VictorTaelin/abstract-algorithm/README.md

 be millions of times faster in some cases, as explained on [this article](https://medium.com/@maiavictor/solving-the-mystery-behind-abstract-algorithms-magical-optimizations-144225164b07).

 It is similar to other optimal evaluators, except that it doesn't include any book-keeping machinery ("oracle"), only the "elegant core".
 Because of that, the implementation is very small, around 250 lines of code, including parsers.

-Sadly, this algorithm isn't capable of evaluating the entire λ-calculus since it isn't capable of reducing terms that copy a copy of themselves (like `(λx.(x x) λf.λx.(f (f x)))`).
+Sadly, this algorithm isn't complete: it is incapable of evaluating λ-terms that copy a copy of themselves (like `(λx.(x x) λf.λx.(f (f x)))`).
 While this is very rare in practice, making Absal compatible with the entire λ-calculus is an important open problem.

 ![combinator_rules](images/combinators_rules.png)